Commitment to Community

 The Roger Williams experience calls you to live and interact competently in communities beyond yourself and work together towards the common good.

 Roger Williams, our namesake, imagined and put in place the creation of a new colony of free-thinking individuals.
 But for the state of Rhode Islanders to survive, he knew they needed to work together for a purpose greater than individuals.
-Earliest colonists learned from each other, learned from the Narragansett Indians including the commitment to learn how to speak their languages, and to see the world from their different community perspective.
+The earliest colonists not only learned from each other, but from the Narragansett Indians, including having the commitment to learn their languages, and to see the world from their different community perspective.

 Learn more about various RWU commitments to community: